fourTheorem/cross-account-eventbridge/README.md

 }
 ```

+**NOTE:** You can use the same account for everything if you want to skip the overhead of multiple accounts for development environments!

 3. CDK Bootstrap each account.
 This example uses [named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) to load credentials for each account.
 Replace the `--profile` value with the correct profile in each case, or use credentials in `AWS_` environment variables.
 When the three application accounts are being bootstrapped, we are allowing the CICD account to be trusted, and therefore allow each account's CDK deployment role to be assumed.